anea-11/infra-config/README.md

 # Dockerfiles

 Directory `docker` contains Dockerfiles which are used by [Jenkins CICD pipelines](https://github.com/anea-11/jenkins-utils).
 Dockerfile is built in-place from Jenkins pipeline.
 Resulting image is used as build agent which contains all the dependencies needed to deploy to EKS.
-See [https://github.com/anea-11/jenkins-utils/blob/main/vars/deployOnlineBoutiqueToEKS.groovy](this file) to see how this is done.
+See [this file](https://github.com/anea-11/jenkins-utils/blob/main/vars/deployOnlineBoutiqueToEKS.groovy) to see how this is done.